E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ip route 0.0.0.0 0.0.0.0 Null0
 ```

-R3 advertises that default route to the other OSPF routers.
+R3 then advertises the default route into OSPF.

 ```cisco
 router ospf 1